SlackBuffer/blockchain-web/projects/CSS/Natours/README.md

     3. web performance
         - less HTTP requests, less code, compress code, use a CSS preprocessor, less images, compress images
 - clean, modular, reusable, ready for growth
+- think-build-architect mindset
+    1. think about the layout of webpage before writing code
+    2. build layout in HTML and CSS with a consistent structure from naming classes
+    3. create a logical architecture for CSS with files and folders
 - BEM
-    - block: standalone component that is meaningful on its own
+    - block: standalone component that is meaningful on its own, can be reused anywhere in the project
+        - block can be nested
     - element: part of a block that has no standalone meaning
+        - 如特定尺寸、位置的图片的 class
     - modifier: a flag to specify a different version of a block or an element
 - cascade and specificity
     - importance > specificity > source order